osteele/osteele.com/wp/wp-content/plugins/thumbnail-for-excerpts/readme.txt

 if yes, it will use titles for pictures (when you move mouse over the picture you will see the alt text)

 == Changelog ==

+1.3 [November 22, 2008]
+- working now with GIF and PNG also
+- working now also with WordPress installations which do not use wp_ for tables
+- tested for WP 2.7

 1.2 [September 9, 2008]
 - can create thumbnails if do not exists